christabor/MoAL/README.md

 The very first list was originally taken from: https://www.quora.com/What-is-the-best-way-to-self-teach-the-skills-and-knowledge-gained-in-a-typical-computer-science-degree/answer/Sam-Park-1?srid=dDmF&share=1, but it has been greatly expanded and re-organized.
 This will probably continue to change, which is why the atomic, containerization approach for each task is so important.

 ## Goals

+The primary goal of this project is to synthesize an extremely large set of concepts and ideas into crucial components, allowing one to learn a typically unfathomable breadth of topics in the field, doing so in a shorter amount of time.
+The trade off of **depth** is acceptable as it stresses basic competencies across all aspects, **which can later be translated into more detailed understanding**.

-**To my end,** this should all be done in python, except for specific language goals.
-Things that are math/theory oriented, should still be done IN an actual language -- utilize tools like numpy, scipy to do different types of math if necessary.
+**To that end,** my goal is to do as much as can be done in python, except for specific language requirements.
+Things that are math, theory, or concept oriented should still be done in Python -- utilizing tools like numpy, scipy to do different types of computation.

 Some examples are taken and/or recreated from other sites.
 In these cases, they are not copy-pasted verbatim; they are re-typed, character-by-character, modified, and heavily commented; the goal is not rote memorization.
 The goal is a genuine understanding and better intuition of how it works and how to do it.
 You may find it useful to recreate, modify, or start from scratch -- it is recommended to start from scratch when possible, but if you are honest with yourself, you will "know" when you comprehend it.